ojousima/ojousima.esp32_blegw.c/README.md

  * ~~The dongle must transmit data buffer to MQTT broker with topic “{GW_MAC_ADDRESS}/RuuviTag/{TAG_MAC_ADDRESS}/{DATA}~~
  * ~~The data shall be in format {TIMESTAMP}:{PAYLOAD}~~
  * ~~Status of dongle shall be indicated via LEDs~~
+ * Dongle shall enter into client mode after MQTT connection has been established [0.4.0]
+ * Dongle shall enter into access point mode after MQTT connection has been lost [0.4.0]

  Timestamp is a string representing Unix Epoch (number of milliseconds since Jan 1.
 1970 00.00).
  Payload is value of field in string represenstation, such as -90 for RSSI or `03371556BF2CFFC10002040D0BB3`for Ruuvi data format 3.